cassiancc/cassian.cc/_posts/2024-08-25-item-descriptions.md

 <hr>

-This mod is available for Minecraft: Java Edition
+This mod is available for Minecraft: Java Edition 1.19 and above.

 <https://modrinth.com/mod/item-descriptions>